Opening Hours: Mon - Sat : 10.00 AM - 02.00 PM and 04.00 PM - 08.00 PM, Sunday Closed

 What is Scaling?

 The procedure through which the dentist uses an ultrasonic scaler to remove the plaque, tartar & food particles from the tooth surface and the surface of restorations is known as Scaling/cleaning of teeth.
-Yellow /brown/blackish hard deposits between gums and teeth are known as Tartar/ Calculus.
+Tartar, also known as calculus, refers to the yellow, brown, or blackish solid lumps that form between the gums and the teeth.

 Excessive deposition of tartar over a longer duration of time leads to the mobility of teeth and unhealthy gums.
 External stains on the teeth which cannot be removed by simple brushing can be removed by scaling and polishing.
 Smoking, tobacco, tea & coffee intake etc causes the external stains on the teeth.
 Sometimes even if a person does not have these habits still the stains are observed, that is because of few chromogenic bacteria present in the saliva which causes these stains.